YENG-SEBASTIAN/YENG-SEBASTIAN/README.md

 ## What I focus on

-- Designing clean, layered backend architectures
+- Designing clean, layered backend architectures where the backend owns all business logic
 - Building APIs that are predictable and easy to consume
-- Shipping systems that hold up in production
+- Shipping systems that hold up in production — proper containerization, health checks, and deployment hygiene
 - Writing code that future-me (and teammates) can actually read
 - Finding the right places to bring AI into real workflows